lcbeh/CV/README.md

 #### Individual and Teamwork Skills

 I can work well as part of a team but also independently.
-I have many years of experience working as a key team member in delivering residential projects and also as project designer in a school project.
+I have many years of experience working as a key team member in delivering residential projects and also as a project designer in a school project.

 For the final project at Makers Academy, in a team of five, we directed our learning and strategy at building Ensemble, a music collaboration website in two weeks.